-Manuscripts are written in English or Indonesian.
+Manuscripts are written in English.
 The editorial board will first review the manuscript.
 The main text of the manuscript must be submitted as a Word document (.doc) or Rich Text Format (.rtf) file.
 Manuscripts consist of 4000 words (minimum), well typed in one column on A4 size paper, using Book antiqua 11 pt font.
 The manuscript contains original works that can contribute to high scientific progress.

 The manuscript should contain the following section in this order: